 The educational challenges at this stage is centered on the need to train the leaders and managers, the engineers and designers, the accountants and planning and strategic departments.
 The above call for a transformation, a paradigm shift, cannot be realized with the tools of the old paradigm.
 It can happen only with new managerial tools.
 This by itself is an ambitious and enormous mission to meet.
-The only way to do that is by first training the leading consulting firms and the large accounting firms, with the help of the older business mentors who know how to make a transformation happen quickly, and then to join forces in preparing the leaders and have developed tools for what we call "Trans-Form-Nation".
+The only way to do that is by first training the leading consulting firms and the large accounting firms, with the help of the older business mentors who know how to make a transformation happen quickly, and then to join forces in preparing the leaders and executives.
+We know how to do that.
+At YK Center, we have the right international teams of senior business mentors and experts and have developed tools for what we call "Trans-Form-Nation".
 This is a method to prepare governments and large organizations to deal with these challenges effectively and with urgency.
 Due to the very frequent changes around us, the planning stage has to be very flexible.
 Therefore, the common approach that allows only continuous and smooth passage from the present to the future has to be replaced in a reverse direction: from the future to the present.
 In other words, it is important to redefine the (multi-dimensional) vision and values, and then agree on the desired future.
 Then there is a need to identify the obstacles and to find ways to deal with them.
 This educational approach ends up quickly with major breakthroughs (either things that were defined at first as impossibilities, or things that were not thought about earlier).